 - i.
-33% will vest on the 1st Anniversary Date as from the Date of Grant, - ii.
-33% will vest on the 2nd Anniversary Date as from the Date of Grant. - iii.
-34% will vest on the 3rd Anniversary Date as from the Date of Grant.
+33% will vest on the 1st anniversary date as from the date of grant, - ii.
+33% will vest on the 2nd anniversary date as from the date of grant. - iii.
+34% will vest on the 3rd anniversary date as from the date of grant.

-In addition, the Company has granted new RSUs to the employees of the subsidiaries acquired in the second half of 2022.
-These RSUs have conditions of performance which have been considered 100% covered when valuing these RSUs.
+In addition, the Company granted RSUs to the employees of the subsidiaries acquired in the second half of 2022.
+These RSUs are subject to certain performance-based vesting conditions, which have been considered 100% covered when valuing these RSUs.